 Thoroughly washed and dried crockery should be stored in piles of 20 or 25 for easier counting.
 The pile should not be too high as this may lead to toppling and breakage.
 The piles should be kept covered and stored at convenient heights for easier access and to avoid breakage.

 Cleaned and polished glasses should be stored upside down in a cupboard or shelves lined with paper.
 Glasses should not be put inside the other as this will cause cracks and accidents for staff.
 Handle glasses by their base or stem to avoid fingerprints.

 The linen of different sizes and colors should be neatly folded and stored together in linen racks or cupboards lined with paper.
 The inverted fold of linen should be facing outside for easier counting and picking up.

 4. Cuttlery and Holloware

-The order of storage for different types of kitchen tools is from the right to leave, the most frequently used ones are to the right and least to the left.
+The order of storage for different types of kitchen tools is from right to leave, the most frequently used ones are to the right, and the least to the left.

 Extra equipment is required to the stored in a separate place in a cupboard or in a box that can be locked.
 The cutlery or hollowware should not be wet.